 If you’re running a meeting, prepare the ground.
 Communicate well ahead about what you are going to do and why.
 Co opt people who are confident at interjecting to be moderators, use the skills you have in the toolkit.
 Overtly model the behaviour yourself, make it obvious!
 Vocalise things like ‘my time us up lets move on’.
 Call on people who haven’t spoken.

-If you need to, hire a 3rd party to facilitate meetings for a while, frame it as professional development for everyone (leadership included).
+If you need to, hire a third party to facilitate meetings for a while, frame it as professional development for everyone (leadership included).
 Make it an ‘all in’ practice.

 Where have you seen these practices implemented?
 And where have you applied them?